-The majority of the Group's businesses operate in Australia and New Zealand, with branches currently located in Asia, the UK and the US.
-Levels of borrowing are heavily dependent on customer confidence, employment trends, market interest rates, and other economic and financial market conditions and forecasts most relevant for the Group in Australia and New Zealand, but also in the global locations in which the Group operates.
+The majority of the Group's businesses operate in Australia and NZ, currently with additional operations located in Asia, the United Kingdom ("UK"), France and the United States ("US").
+Levels of borrowing are heavily dependent on customer confidence, employment trends, market interest rates, and other economic and financial market conditions and forecasts most relevant for the Group's operations in Australia and NZ, but also for the Group's operations globally.

-Domestic and international economic conditions and forecasts are influenced by a number of macro-economic factors, such as: economic growth rates: cost and availability of capital: central bank intervention; inflation and deflation rates: level of interest rates; yield curves; market volatility; and uncertainty.
+Domestic and international economic conditions and forecasts are influenced by a number of macro-economic factors, such as: economic growth rates; environmental and social issues (including emerging issues such as payroll compliance and modern slavery risk); cost and availability of capital; central bank intervention; inflation and deflation rates; level of interest rates; yield curves; market volatility; and uncertainty.
 Deterioration in any of these factors may lead to the following negative impacts on the Group:

-- Increased cost of funding or lack of available funding. - Deterioration in the value and liquidity of assets (including collateral). - Inability to price certain assets. - An increase in customer or counterparty default and credit losses. - Higher provisions for credit impairment. - Mark-to-market losses in equity and trading positions, including NAB's high-quality liquid asset portfolios. - Lack of available or suitable derivative instruments for hedging purposes. - Lower growth in business revenues and earnings. - Increased cost of insurance, lack of available or suitable insurance, or failure of the insurance underwriter.
+- Deterioration in the value and liquidity of assets (including collateral). - Inability to price certain assets. - Environmental conditions and social issues impacting the value of customers' security or business operations. - An increase in customer or counterparty default and credit losses. - Higher provisions for credit impairment. - Mark-to-market losses in equity and trading positions, including NAB's HQLA portfolios. - Lack of available or suitable derivative instruments for hedging purposes. - Increased cost of insurance, lack of available or suitable insurance, or failure of the insurance underwriter.

-Economic conditions may also be negatively impacted by climate change and major shock events, such as natural disasters, epidemics and pandemics (such as the ongoing COVID-19 pandemic), war and terrorism, political and social unrest, and sovereign debt restructuring and defaults.
+Economic conditions may also be negatively impacted by

+climate change and major shock events, such as natural disasters, epidemics and pandemics, war and terrorism, political and social unrest, and sovereign debt restructuring and defaults.

-The following macro-economic and financial market conditions are currently of most relevance to the credit risk facing the Group, and may give rise to slower revenue growth and/or increasing customer defaults:
+The following macro-economic and financial market conditions are currently of most relevance to the credit risk facing the Group, and may affect revenue growth and/or customer balance sheets: